 Conservation status: Vulnerable

-The mainstay of the polar bear’s diet is bearded and ringed seals.
-Not particularly swift of foot, polar bears instead rely on stealth to sneak up on their prey.
+The mainstay of the polar bear diet is bearded seal and ringed seal.
+Not particularly swift on foot, these bears usually rely on stealth to sneak up on their prey.

-They swim vast distances, following their powerful senses of smell to openings in the ice (called leads) where seals congregate to get some air.
-The bears aren’t fast enough swimmers to keep up with the seals if they escape into the water, so instead they crouch by the seal holes, sometimes waiting hours for an unfortunate seal to pop its head out, at which point the bear will haul it out onto the ice.
+They often swim vast distances, following their powerful senses of smell to openings in the ice (called leads) where swimming seals surface for air.
+Polar bears are not fast enough to keep up with seals in the water, so they crouch by these leads and wait for a seal to pop its head out.

-An adult polar bear’s diet is centred on the seal’s blubber and skin, which are full of calories, leaving the protein-rich red meat to cubs.
+An adult polar bear’s diet is centred on seal blubber and skin, which are full of calories.
+The protein-rich meat it usually leaves for its cubs.

-During the summer, when the ice has melted away leaving seals easy access to air, polar bears will sometimes have to live off the fat stored in their bodies for months at a time.
+When the ice has melted in summer and seals no longer need leads for air, polar bears will sometimes live off the fat stored in their bodies for months at a time.
 During these months, polar bears might eat anything - rubber, Styrofoam, even toxic fluids.
 They might also hunt more formidable prey like musk oxen.

 Polar bears tend to be loners, roaming the vast distances of the Arctic on their own.
 When they do encounter other bears, the interaction largely depends on the situation:

-- If there’s food available, the submissive bear will circle downwind of the dominant bear and cautiously touch noses, asking for permission to share in the kill.
+- If there is food available, the submissive bear will circle downwind of the dominant bear and cautiously touch noses, asking for permission to share in the kill.
 Permission is usually granted.

-- If it’s not mating season, two polar bears that meet will generally be quite friendly toward each other, engaging in play-fighting, and even cuddling together at night.
+- If it is not mating season, two polar bears that meet will generally be quite friendly toward each other, engaging in play-fighting and even cuddling together at night.

 - If an adult male approaches a mother protecting her cubs, the mother will lower her head and make short charges at the male to warn him away.

-Polar bears live to about an average of 25 years.
-In old age they grow too weak to hunt properly and die of starvation.
+Polar bears live about 25 years in the wild.
+In old age, they grow too weak to hunt properly and die of starvation.

-When young, polar bear cubs are susceptible to wolves and adult male bears.
-As adults, polar bears can be injured by other polar bears (males fighting for mating rights) and by larger animals that they unsuccessfully try to hunt, like muskox.
-As with most Artic species, the greatest threat is from humans.
-Climate changes have reduced ice packs, meaning polar bears have to swim much further to get themselves out of water and the danger of drowning.
+When they are cubs, polar bears can be prey to wolves and adult male bears.
+As adults, polar bears can be injured by other polar bears (males fighting for mating rights) and by larger animals they unsuccessfully try to hunt, like musk oxen.
+As with most Arctic species, the greatest threat to polar bears is from humans.
+Climate changes have also reduced ice packs, meaning polar bears have to swim much farther to get themselves out of water, increasing the danger of drowning.

-Polar bears generally will avoid humans, but as the overall ice conditions thin they will be pushed further outwards from the Artic towards human habitations.
+Polar bears generally avoid humans.
+But as the overall ice conditions thin, they are pushed closer to human habitations.
 The bears with regular contact with human settlements will investigate garbage dumps for easy food.
 Seals are much easier prey, with a far greater reward for the effort.
-Dangerous encounters with humans are rare; but when hungry enough, polar bears will indeed attack and eat humans.
+Dangerous encounters with humans are rare, but when hungry enough, polar bears will indeed attack and eat humans.
 As more polar ice permanently melts, the number of these encounters is expected to increase.